tableau/hyper-api-samples/Community-Supported/hyper-jupyter-kernel/README.md

 * `\o -` to disard the output of all following queries (mostly useful for measuring execution times if we don't care about the actual result)
 * `\o` to reset the output and display it on the console again
 * `\i <file>` to read a query from a file and execute it
-* `\attach <file> <alias>` to open a Hyper file within your current session, such that you can access the tables contained within the Hyper file
+* `\attach <filepath> <alias>` to open a Hyper file within your current session, such that you can access the tables contained within the Hyper file
 * `\detach <alias>` to close a Hyper file which is currently attached